morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

-arraybased lists are more space efficient if the size is known and stable array provides faster access by position singly linked lists provide sequential access (O(n)) insertion/deletion in a linked list is
+arraybased lists are more space efficient if the size is known and stable array provides faster access by position singly linked lists provide sequential access (O(n)) insertion/deletion in LL is O(1), but getting to the node is most likely O(n) insertion/deletion in Array is O(n), but getting to the node is O(1)